MRsanjuedit/MRsanjuedit/README.md

 ---

-## 🔥 Featured Projects
+## 🔥 Projects Worth Your Scroll

-🔗 _Check out my **pinned repositories** below to see what I’ve been working on lately._
+🚀 _Check out my **pinned repos** for projects I actually enjoyed building._
-> Expect tools that aim to make dev life easier, offline AI experiments, and backend builds that are actually fun to work on.
+From dev tools to offline AI experiments to backend systems with real-world utility.

 ---